m4rc3l04ugu2t0/TicTacToeIA/README.md

 ## Licença

-Este projeto está licenciado sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está licenciado sob a licença MI